tylerlrhodes/blog2/content/posts/clojure-sequences-part2.md

 First we'll look at just using the macro, and then we'll explore some of the code behind the scenes in Clojure's Java implementation code.

-Below is the defintion of the *lazy-seq* macro:
+Below is the definition of the *lazy-seq* macro:

 ```Clojure
 (defmacro lazy-seq